getzlab/mutect-benchmark/notes/pon_workflow.md

    `GatherVcfsCloud` is a beta tool whose error msg is not informative.
 When it noted some weird line, try increase memory first (if controller node cannot suffice, try `srun -N 1 -n 2 --mem 50g gatk ...`)!
 If still not working, double check that output format is `.vcf` instead of `.vcf.gz`!

-4. run M2 with matched tumor-normal (to be continued!)